jcraane/personal-blog-hugo/content/post/2022-07-27-koin-viewmodel-injection.md

 URL: "/2022/07/27/koin_viewmodel_injection/"
 ---

-Image credit: Dall-E *"Inside of a large factory assembling robots from parts.
+Image by Dall-E: *"Inside of a large factory assembling robots from parts.
 The scene is somewhat dark with neon lights. cyberpunk style."*

 ## Context